 A water supply system must take corrective actionswhich includes notifying its water users of a problemif the level of a contaminant exceeds the Maximum Contaminant Level (MCL) set by the United States Environmental Protection Agency.
 The MCL for a particular contaminant represents the lowest concentration at which that contaminant is believed to be a potential health concern.

-Some contaminants do not have MCLs established for them.
-These unregulated contaminants are assessed using state standards known as health risk limits to determine if they pose a threat to human health.
+Some contaminants do not have MCLs established for them but may be assessed using state standards known as health risk limits to determine if they pose a threat to human health.
 As with MCLs, health risk limits are conservatively set and are based on lifetime exposure.
-If unacceptable levels of an unregulated contaminant are found, the response is the same as if an MCL has been exceeded: the water supply system must inform its customers and take other corrective actions.
+A person drinking water with a such a contaminant at or below the guidance value would be at little or no risk for harmful health effects.

 Go to > top

 MDH provides precise guidelines for taking the samples to ensure that they provide an accurate picture of water quality.
 The samples are drawn from water that has already been treated by the water supply system rather than from raw water taken directly from lakes, rivers, or wells.
 The various treatment methods used by water supply systems can drastically reduce the concentrations of various contaminants in the water.

 For more information about specific contaminants that are monitored in drinking water, refer to the following Minnesota Department of Health fact sheets:

 - Drinking Water Standards for Contaminants: Volatile and Synthetic Organic Chemicals

 - Drinking Water Standards for Contaminants: Microbiological, Radiological, and Inorganic Contaminants